/ tech-stacks / Best Tech Stack for a Landing Page Builder as a Solo Developer

 Implement direct browser-to-R2 uploads using signed URLs.
 The editor calls your API for a signed upload URL, uploads the image directly to R2, and uses the R2 URL in the page content.
 No file passes through your server.

 Optimize images on upload using Sharp or a Cloudflare Worker that resizes and converts to WebP.
+Sharp is the de facto standard for Node image processing, with around 64.7 million npm downloads in the last week and a current release of v0.34.5.
 Fast-loading images mean higher conversion rates for your users' landing pages.

 Nice-to-Haves

-• Stripe for subscription billing (monthly plans based on page count and custom domains)
+• Stripe for subscription billing (monthly plans based on page count and custom domains).
+Standard pricing is 2.9% + 30c per successful domestic card charge, with no monthly fee, so it scales with you.

 • Cloudflare Analytics for page performance metrics your users can see